sshaw/logging-appenders-airbrake/README.md

 ## Description

 Only events with the `:error` log level are sent to Airbrake.
+Errors are not sent asynchronously, though this can be changed via `Airbrake.configure`.

 By default the appender  will be named `"airbrake"`.
 This can be changed by passing a name to the `airbrake` method:

     Logging.appenders.airbrake("another_name", options)